-Generally, the Ombudsman does not release the identity of complainants.
-The identity of a specific complainant is normally not relevant to a closed meeting investigation, which focuses on whether or not the meeting was properly closed under the law
+The Ombudsman does not release the identity of complainants without consent.
+The identity of a specific complainant is normally not relevant to a closed meeting investigation, which focuses on whether or not the meeting was properly closed under the law.